kitarooo/effective-mobile/README.md

 # Docker

-1) Как ранее я указал - необходимо установленный Docker Desktop на вашем компьютере
+1) As I pointed out earlier - you need Docker Desktop installed on your computer

-2) Выполните вышесказанные команды: копирование репозитория в вашу директорию, открытие в IDEA
+2) Execute the above commands: copy the repository to your directory, open in IDEA

-3) Перейдите в ветку dev
+3) Go to the dev branch

-4) В терминали пропишите команду: docker-compose up -d
+4) In the terminal, type the command: docker-compose up -d

-5) Тестить приложение в Postman
+5) Test the application in Postman